zooba/pymanager/pep-draft.md

 python list [-f|--format <FMT>] [-1|--one] [-u|--unmanaged] [tag ...]
 ```

-This subcommand will list any or all installs matching the specified tags.
-If
+This subcommand will list any or all installs matching the specified tags or
-no tags are provided, lists all installs.
-If ``--one`` is provided, only lists
+ranges.
+If no tags are provided, lists all installs.
+If ``--one`` is provided,
-the first result.
+only lists the first result.

 The default format is user-friendly.
 Other formats will include machine-readable
 and single string formats (e.g. ``--format=prefix`` simply prints ``sys.prefix``